GypsyDangerous/Python-Neural-Network/README.md

 ### Training

-Training the network involves creating a for loop over the networks epochs, creating an list with a random entry from your training set and another list with the cooresponding label inside the loop, and using the **.train** function with the data and the label.
+Training the network involves creating a for loop over the networks epochs, creating an list with a random entry from your training set and another list with the cooresponding label inside the loop, and using the ``.train`` function with the data and the label. or simply calling ``.fit`` on your training data.
 ![epochs](https://i.imgur.com/9JVRjhB.png)
 ![Training](https://i.imgur.com/DQp5Y3t.png)